ayham-1/minide/taskell.md

 - text_renderer: use UTF-8 characters for line wrapping
 - replace the variable for gl_wrappepr.c configuration with a struct
 - create emoji_cache.c w/ testing
+- fonts: add fonts.c and use it in text_renderer